giannitedesco/giannitedesco.github.com/_posts/2020-12-23-virtio-win-yum-repo-vulnerable.md

 caching.
 But given todays threat landscape, mirror services may just want to suck up this cost.

+Update: provided that `sslverify=1`, which is the default, the yum TLS client will reject any connection that cannot be authenticated and downloads will fail.

 # Arbitrary remote code execution is arbitrary remote code execution
 Merry christmas, happy new year, it'll soon be 2021, and here's to another year of telling people that arbitrary remote code execution is arbitrary remote code